NOSE.

 Osteotomies: narrowing the nasal bones safely

 After osteotomies, the nasal bones are held in their new position by the external splint worn for one week.
-Bruising under the eyes is common but typically resolves within 10–14 days — often faster with ultrasonic instruments than with traditional techniques.
+Bruising under the eyes is common but typically resolves within 10 to 14 days, often faster with ultrasonic instruments than with traditional techniques.

 Can you narrow a nose without surgery?